ivknv/tech-parser/README.md

 ## One awesome feature ##
 Before You scroll away, I want You to know about one awesome feature that TechParser has.<br/>
 I'm talking about ranking.<br/><br/>
-Every time when You click on article TechParser adds it to the database.<br/>
+Every time when You click on like button below article TechParser adds it to the database.<br/>
 And next time when it will parse articles it will sort them according to those articles in that database.

 ## Installation ##